 Cautious Rafa at it again

-The decision taken by Rafa Benitez to sub Torres after 65 mins, had the Liverpool fans booing, skipper Steven Gerrard looking bemused and annoyed, and the man himself, Torres, coming off shaking his head in disbelief.
+The decision taken by Rafa Benitez to sub Torres after 65 mins, had the Liverpool fans booing.
+Skipper Steven Gerrard looked bemused and annoyed.
+And the man himself, Torres, came off shaking his head in disbelief.